 You’ll almost certainly encounter more Germans in your hostel than anyone else, especially if you’re traveling in New Zealand and Australia.
 After a few weeks, you’ll stop asking where people are from and just consider them German until they say otherwise.
 Especially if they’re wearing a scarf.
 (German backpackers really like scarves.)

 Photo by Aidan Meyer

 ETA: According to a few commenters, if you’re traveling in Europe, swap “Germans” for “Australians.”
 I’m not sure if they’ll still be wearing scarves.

 You learn 17 different ways to prepare a cup of tea, each of which is the “only” right way.

 Teabag first or water?
 One bag or two?
 How long after boiling should you pour?
 Bag in or out?
 (I can feel some of you shaking with rage already, and we haven’t even gotten to milk and sugar yet.)

 Years later, you may still feel uncomfortable making tea for anyone else, for fear that they will reject your attempts as blasphemous and never speak to you again.

-My hostel-dwelling days may be behind me, but its effects live on.
-(At least on my blog.)
+My hostel-dwelling days may be behind me, but many of its effects linger on.

 Have you ever stayed long-term in a hostel?
 How did it change you?